Roth IRA Summary

 The beginning of the year is a good time to contribute to a Roth IRA and to open one if you haven’t taken advantage of this tax-free investment vehicle.

 Actually, the AGI can be slightly higher, but the amount you can contribute is reduced.
 Contributions to a 401(k) do not affect the eligibility requirement.
 You can contribute to both.
-You can be of any age, if you have earned income.
+You can be of any age, as long as you have earned income.

 How Much Can I Contribute?